bvavra/MIDI_Accordion/opto-interruptor.md

 The final project will use both of these methods to determine which keys are being pressed at which times, so our prototype needs to test both use cases.

-[//]: # (TODO continue filling in.
-Also discuss the importance of using pullup resistors.)

 #### 1. Hooking up a single interruptor to the Arduino

 Before we start getting the interruptor to play music, we'll just write serial output to assert that everything is hooked up properly.
 The first prototype proves a few different concepts: